by Lorenzo del Marmol – Co-Founder & Manager @ World of Digits

 In every decision I take I try to consider the impact people can have on our value proposition and our corporate culture.
 I try to bridge skills and passion for creating a culture of empowerment, action, and happiness.

-Here below, I talk about 10 ways we apply on a daily basis to improve our corporate culture and enhance our employee’s happiness at work.
+Here below, I talk about 10 ways we apply on a daily basis to improve your employee experience and enhance their happiness at work.

 1. Create a fun corporate culture environment.